-Detailed timetables are available from www.cie.org.uk/examsofficers
+Detailed timetables are available from www.cambridgeinternational.org/timetables

-Cambridge O Levels are available to Centres in Administrative Zones 3, 4 and 5.
-Centres in Administrative Zones 1, 2 or 6 wishing to enter candidates for Cambridge O Level examinations should contact Cambridge Customer Services.
+Cambridge O Levels are available to centres in Administrative Zones 3, 4 and 5.
+Centres in Administrative Zones 1, 2 or 6 wishing to enter candidates for Cambridge O Level examinations should contact Cambridge International Customer Services.